 Similarly, if we have multiple sentences below the first cell in the same column, we can simply drag the cursor from the first cell, and the rest sentences will be in the proper case.

-Things to Remember About Sentence Case in Excel
+Things to Remember About Sentence Cases in Excel

-- The function’s role is to convert the text into the required format only.
+- The function’s role is only to convert the text into the required format.

-- Excel doesn’t have a built-in button to convert text, so sentence case functions are used.
+- Excel has no built-in button to convert text, so sentence case functions are used.

 - The function can be applied in other cells besides the cell where we have the text.